Our Top Picks for

 -

-Insight for you: They excel at the "stay" experience, though some guests note the continental-only breakfast included in basic rates - a good detail to keep in mind for your own pivot.
+Insight: They excel at the 'stay' experience, though only offer a Continental breakfast included in basic rates - a good detail to keep in mind.

 3. Worton Kitchen Garden, Cassington

 This is not a traditional pub, but a seven-acre market garden and glasshouse restaurant.
-It is perhaps the most authentic "farm-to-table" operation in Oxfordshire and aligns perfectly with your interest in "farm-to-trail" experiences.
+It is perhaps the most authentic 'farm-to-table' operation in Oxfordshire and aligns perfectly if you're interested in 'farm-to-trail' experiences.

 -